It’s an exciting time, buying a new home. But don’t let your heart rule your head. Use our top 10 tips to make buying a

 It is said that there are two main rooms which "sell" the house.
 The kitchen and the bathroom.
 Of course, every buyer is different, and this might not always be their priority.
 But never the less, it is still important to make sure your main rooms are looking tip top.

 You don't need to do any drastic re-decorating, but simple tricks such as de-cluttering, keeping things clean and putting out fresh flowers can make all the difference.

 When potential buyers come to view your house, it is said first impressions can make or break it.
 Make sure your front garden/entrance area looks clean, tidy and inviting.
 A bit of weeding could make all the difference.

 3) Finding your dream home - listen to your head!

 It is often too easy to get over-excited at the prospect of moving house, and when you view something that you instantly fall in love with, it can be difficult to make a fair judgement on the state of the property.

 It might be worth taking a friend along who could offer impartial judgement.
-Once you have made an offer on the property, it is always reccomended to get an independent survery performed.
-Once this has been done, you will have a better understanding of the potential hidden problems with the property such as:
+Once you have made an offer on the property, it is always recomended to get an independent survery performed.
+Once this has been done, you will have a better understanding of the potential hidden problems with the property, such as:

 - Is the building structurally sound?

 - Do the window frames have cracking paint?
 Is the double-glazing intact?